CoMAP2025/CoMAP/README.md

-# CoMAP: Collaborative Mapping for Project-Based Learning
+# Thinking in Graphs with CoMAP: A Shared Visual Workspace for Designing Project-Based Learning

 ## Overview